Maintaining Soccer Fitness at Home

 MIFC focuses on developing the whole player, both mental and physical.
 We strive to develop players first and foremost with high soccer IQ.
 With that in mind, our focus during this time will be to provide ideas to maintain "football fitness" - which is the quantity (the number of actions a player can take during a game) and quality (decision making and speed of executing those decisions) of actions over the course of a match.
 During 'normal' times, we train tactics, communication, decision making, and execution of decision holistically and in the context of actual game situations.
 Individual training doesn't hurt, but it's incomplete to be 'game fit.'

 Below are some resources that will help players stay active and healthy with a ball, and use their brains (i.e. incorporate an element of decision-making into their down-time training).
-Check back often as we will continue to add new ideas.

 Physical Fitness Training Ideas